This post may contain affiliate links. Please read our disclosure policy.

 However, if a recipe specifically calls for one or the other I would stick to their suggestion as the other ingredients may have been adjusted to take the coconut into account.

-What kind of oatmeal should I use?
-Since quick oats are just smaller pieces of rolled oats you can use them interchangeably.
+Oatmeal: Since quick oats are just smaller pieces of rolled oats you can use them interchangeably.
 Deciding which to use depends and what texture you are going for.
 You can even use half of one and half of the other.

-Why such a large window for baking time?
-Every oven is so different, but it just depends on yours and where you live.
+Baking time: Every oven is so different, but it just depends on yours and where you live.
 Sometimes these cookies bake in 7 and sometimes 10 which is a huge difference, so you may just need to keep an eye on them until they are very slightly browned. 🙂

-Cookie dough: If you’ve whipped up a batch of dough, but aren’t quite ready to make them all you can store the dough in an airtight container in the refrigerator for 3-4 days.
+STORE the dough in an airtight container in the refrigerator for 3-4 days.

-For longer storage use the freezer.
-Simply form the dough into balls, place them on a baking sheet and freeze for about 2 hours.
+To FREEZE, form the dough into balls, place them on a baking sheet and freeze for about 2 hours.
 Then, transfer the dough balls into an airtight freezer safe container.
 You can freeze them for 3-6 months

-How to store baked cookies: Allow the cookies to cool and store in an airtight container.
+STORE cooled cookies to cool and store in an airtight container.
 The cookies will keep for 3-5 days at room temperature or for 6 months in the freezer.

 Let me know if you decide to try these coconut cookies out.
 Although there is a cup of coconut, it’s not super coconut-y.
 And they always turn out so soft!!